What are the Different Types of Attorneys?

-After all, you need someone with above average skill for the type of case you have.
+After all, you need someone with an above-average skill for the type of case you have.

 Lawyers certainly are not all the same.
 Therefore, it does matter which type of legal expert you selected.

-- Some lawyers are general practitioners who handle cookie cutter types of cases.
-Usually, the cases they handle are not always that complex.
+- Some lawyers are general practitioners who handle cookie-cutter types of cases.
+Usually, the arguments they feel are not always that complex.
 This kind of specialist will be the one you call for a canned divorce or bankruptcy, or a traffic ticket infraction, for example.

 The takeaway from all of this is that a particular type of lawyer still may not always have the requisite training for your specific claim or case.
 So as a seeker of help, you must familiarize yourself with some best practices for consumers.

 Then you'll be able to hire the right type of help sensibly.
 So for now, we will drill down into a few of the many types of lawyers.
 So let's try and understand the similarities and differences, as discussed below.